torvalds/linux/Documentation/admin-guide/index.rst

    workload-tracing

-The rest of this manual consists of various unordered guides on how to configure specific aspects of kernel behavior to your liking.
+The rest of this manual consists of various uanalrdered guides on how to configure specific aspects of kernel behavior to your liking.

 .. toctree::